AI-Generated Content (AIGC) for Various Data Modalities: A Survey: Introduction

 Therefore, recognizing the diverse nature of generative models across different modalities and the timely significance of cross-modality generation in light of recent advances, we review existing AIGC methods from this perspective.
 Specifically, we comprehensively review the single-modality methods across a broad range of modalities, while also reviewing the latest cross-modality methods which lay the foundation for future works.
 We discuss the challenges in each modality and setting, as well as the representative works and recent technical directions.
 The main contributions are summarized as follows:

-\begin{itemize} \item To the best of our knowledge, this is the first survey paper that comprehensively reviews AIGC methods from the perspective of modalities, including: image, video, text, 3D shape (as voxels, point clouds, meshes and neural implicit fields), 3D scene, 3D avatar (full human and head), 3D motion, and audio modality.
+\begin{itemize} \item To the best of our knowledge, this is the first survey paper that comprehensively reviews AIGC methods from the perspective of modalities, including: image, video, text, 3D (shape, scene, human, motion), and audio modality.
 Since we focus on modalities, we further categorize the settings in each modality based on the input conditioning information.